 <h2 style=”text-align: center;”>

-The present pattern of Hajj was described by prophet Muhammad (S) However, according to the Quran, elements of Hajj trace back to the time of Ibrahim (A/S) around 2000 BCE.
-According to Islam, Ibrahim was ordered by Allah to leave his wife Hajarah and his son Ismail alone in the desert of ancient Mecca.
+The present pattern of Hajj was described by the prophet Muhammad (S) However, according to the Quran, elements of Hajj trace back to the time of Ibrahim (A/S) around 2000 BCE.
+According to Islam, Ibrahim was ordered by Allah to leave his wife, Hajarah, and his son Ismail alone in the desert of ancient Mecca.
 In search of water, Hajarah desperately ran seven times between the two hills of Safa and Marwah but found none.

-The last prophet Muhammad (S) performed his only and last Hajj in the last year of his age with a large number of followers, and taught them the rites of Hajj.
+The last prophet Muhammad (S) performed his only and last Hajj in the previous year of his age with a large number of followers and taught them the rites of Hajj.

 TIMING OF HAJJ

 The date of Hajj is determined by the Islamic Hijri calendar.
-Every year, the events of Hajj take place in a five-day period, starting on 8 and ending on 12 Dhul Hijjah, (the twelfth and last month of the Islamic calendar.)
-Hajj 2019 will start on 9, August, 2019.
+Every year, the events of Hajj take place in five days, starting on 8th and ending on 12th Dhul Hijjah (the twelfth and the last month of the Islamic calendar.)
+Hajj 2020 will start on 28, July 2020.

 Let’s see these five days’ activities.